cozygene/glint/docs/source/input.rst

 Input
 =====

-The following section describes arguments that allow to provide data files for GLINT, and the `--gsave`_ argument that allows to save and work with a binary version of the data (`GLINT files`_) for gaining computation speed-up.
+GLINT accepts as input array methylation data that were generated using the Illumina arrays (27K, 450K and EPIC).
+The following section describes the arguments that allow to provide data files for GLINT, and the `--gsave`_ argument that allows to save and work with a binary version of the data (`GLINT files`_) for gaining speed-up in computation.

-.. note:: GLINT does not work on raw data, but rather assumes data are given after raw data preprocessing.
+.. note:: GLINT assumes that input data are given after raw data preprocessing (i.e. after normalization).

 .. note:: GLINT currently does not allow NA values in the data.
 For users having NA values in their data files see `handling NA values`_.